FTAsr/PDTB-RST-Alignment/README.md

 * **PDTB_ArgOverlap:**
 Indicator for overlapping arguments within the PDTB relation: whether the two arguments covered any common charachters in the text.

+## RST columns
+The following columns provide some attributes of the RST relation matched with the PDTB relation in each row of the table: